About Guru Boutique

 The images below were snapped in the 1970s/1980s and show two of the units Guru went on to rent in Court Arcade, plus Irene, Beryl and Tony behind the till.

 What follows is a short history of Court Arcade itself, that tumbledown yet in many ways iconic and much missed location that Guru Boutique occupied for so many years.
 That place had once been the site of the beautiful old Court Kinema, which sadly burnt down many years ago.
-The facade of the old cinema survived, so in the 1960s, the space behind it was rebuilt as a sort of long shed filled with separate retail units, which eventually became the legendary Court Arcade.
+The facade of the old cinema survived, so in the 1960s the space behind it was rebuilt as a long shed filled with separate retail units, which eventually became the legendary Court Arcade.
 It may have been shabby and would never have passed any building safety regs these days with its concrete flooring, asbestos-lined ceilings, and leaky roof, but the atmosphere in there was second to none.
-It was Darlington's very own alternative place to hang out and the mix of shops on offer was truly amazing.
-For example at various times whilst the Gurus were trading there, they shared the place with Hunt Brothers (auctioneers), several record stores, a sewing machine repairers, an American style diner, a Spencers trousers outlet, an American clothing shop, a comic shop, a retro clothing shop, Darlington's first Oxfam shop, a trendy boutique or two, a magic shop (Ludi's Madhouse run by their amazing friend Steve), a pet shop, Cotters, a lovely jewellers (the proprietors of which Beryl is still in contact with), at least two gift shops, a wool shop run by the lovely Mrs Batey, even a religious shop belonging to The Elim Church.
-Part of the upper facade and a window of this former cinema, which later became an iconic arcade, are still visible today above The Speedy Pepper Pizza place in Skinnergate, but, as stated earlier, the cinema itself burnt down long ago.
-In the early 1990s, the shopping arcade, which had taken its place, fell into serious disrepair and was finally demolished to make way for Arcadia Court.
-This sheltered housing development now stands on the site.
+It was Darlington's very own alternative hangout, and the mix of shops was genuinely fantastic.
+For example at various times whilst the Gurus were trading there, they shared the place with Hunt Brothers (auctioneers), several record stores, a sewing machine repairers run by a taletned artist, an American style diner, a Spencers trousers outlet, an American clothing shop which blasted out amazing music all day, a comic shop, a retro clothing shop, Darlington's first Oxfam shop, a trendy boutique or two, a magic shop (Ludi's Madhouse run by their fabulous friend Steve), a pet shop, Cotters, a lovely jewellers (the proprietors of which Beryl is still in contact with), at least two gift shops, a wool shop run by the lovely Mrs Batey, even a religious shop belonging to The Elim Church.

-To this very day, Court Arcade is remembered fondly by those who worked, shopped and hung out there in the 60s, 70s and 80s.
-In 1990, Guru moved from the legendary Court Arcade to a beautiful, historically significant four-storey shop situated at 24, Blackwellgate...
+To this day, Court Arcade is fondly remembered by those who worked, shopped and hung out there in the 60s, 70s and 80s.

 Stage three: